Kepler-20: Planetary system

-The masses of e and f are expected masses.
+Only upper limits on the masses of e and f are known.
 Their masses are uncertain as they are too small to detect via radial velocity with current technology.
+As of 2023, Kepler-20e is known to be less massive than Earth.

+A 2016 study detected a sixth planet in the system based on radial velocity observations.
+Kepler-20g may be a non-transiting Neptunian world.
+However, the existence of this planet was challenged in 2019, and a non-detection was reported in 2023.
+Another 2023 study listed this planet, though the data used was identical to the 2016 study except for the addition of a single data point, and the dispute was not addressed.

 All planets are at small near resonances; proceeding outwards, they are 3:2, 4:2, 2:1, 4:1.
 The planetary orbits in current form are highly sensitive to perturbations caused by outer planets, therefore assuming stability, no additional gas giant planets can be located closer than 30 AU from the parent star.